CatsAreCoolXD/CGGL/README.md

 # CGGL

-Hey welcome to my passion project CGGL!
+Welcome to my passion project, CGGL!
-Made with C++ and OpenGL.

 ## SIQ (Super Important Questions)

 #### What's this

-It's a graphics & GUI library for C++.

-#### Why should I use CGGL

-Cause it's super good and has all the stuff you will ever need.
+CGGL is an all-purpose C++ library, which currently has the following features:
+- Math (Vectors)
+- Graphics
+- Basic shape drawing
+- Textures
+- Text
+- Input

-#### What does CGGL stand for
+#### What does CGGL stand for?

 Cat's Graphics & GUI Library.
-Or Cool Graphics & GUI Library.
-Your pick.

-#### How do I set up CGGL

-It's on the first page of the wiki.
+It started out as a library only meant for graphics and GUI, but that changed and I like the name so im keeping it.

-#### How do i create a window
+#### How do i ...?

 The wiki knows it all.

-#### How do i ...

-You're asking too many questions.
-Just go to the wiki.

-#### Who are you?

-...
+## Disclaimer

+CGGL is not intended for commercial use.
+Actually, it's not even usable yet.
+It's still a massive W.I.P and I plane on adding and improving features for as long as possible.
+I want CGGL to become an all-purpose C++ library.